pedroborraz/A-minecraft-server-using-an-android-device/README.md

 - after restarting, open Adaway and use the root method, give root permission and complete the setup.

 Now with Adaway installed, go to **preferences > root-based blocker > open hosts file**
+> Note: you will need a text editor with root access

 Add these DNS in the last line:
 ```sh
 8.8.4.4 dns.google.com